keroe/Stardew-Valley-Fishing-Bot/README.md

 3: tries to find the exclamation point (exc_point) that shows that something got into the fishing pole.
 When it finds the exc_point it automactilly presses C so it always catch on time.

 4: waits for some time and tries to find a fish icon in the screen.
-If it finds it means it was "HIT", if not, it will throw the bait again and the loop restarts.
+If it finds it means it was "HIT", if not, you need to throw the bait again for the loop to restart.

 5: if it was "HIT" (found fish) it will try to control to height of the green rectangle so it stays at the same height of the fish.
 However this works very poorly and it worked for me 1 time in 20~ tries, and only because the fish stayed motionless in his starting position.